-The rhododendron forests, wooded hills and river valleys at the heart of the Singalila forests, crisscrossed by numerous trails, allow independent walkers to explore the region, generally without the headache of red-tape (permits) and the expense of tour operators and expedition costs.
-Apart from the occasional forest lodge or guesthouse, a growing network of home-stays allows the intrepid trekker to wander off the beaten track especially along the Monastery Trail from Pelling.
+The numerous trails crisscrossing through West Sikkim’s wonderful profusion of orchid and rhododendron forests, waterfalls, terraced hillsides and river valleys, give independent walkers the opportunity to explore the region without the headache of red tape (permits) and the expense of tour operators and expedition costs.
+Apart from the occasional forest lodge or guesthouse, a growing network of homestays allows intrepid trekkers to wander off the beaten track, especially along the Monastery Trail from Pelling.
 On the western boundaries of the state, the rhododendron forests are best seen around Varshey.

 From Dentam, a river-valley trail leads to the quiet village of Rinchenpong (4–5hr), a good base for West Sikkim village walks; another trail from Dentam leads east up the ridge to Pelling (4–5hr).
-There are numerous permutations and possibilities for trekking in this region including an extension (with prior arrangement with tour operators and the appropriate permits) into the long high-altitude Singalila Ridge trek to Dzongri and beyond.
+There are numerous permutations and possibilities for trekking around Varshey including an extension (with prior arrangement with tour operators and the appropriate permits) into the long high-altitude Singalila Ridge trek to Dzongri and beyond.